 What types of questions are you asking regularly in your role?

 Determining the impact of what we do is essential.
 This involves some important questions: How many people will this reach?
 How complex and time-demanding is it?
 How will we know if it's successful?
 What is the message we want people to take away?
 Some of the best marketing campaigns you see in the wild are products of this deliberation, many people having asked the right questions.

 What's your favorite piece of career advice you've received?

 A great quote from Molly Graham (Former COO of Quip) that has stuck with me: “The number 1 thing I’ve learned is that it is actually an extraordinarily powerful skill to ask the “stupid” questions that everyone else is afraid to ask.
 You create clarity in places where people didn’t even know there was confusion.
 There is power in being a professional moron.”
 It's a great reminder that we all interpret things differently and also makes you so much alert as you're getting new information in your career.

-In you're ready to show up with intention in your career, here are three ways that we can support you.
+In you're ready to get more out of your career, here are three ways that we can support you.

-3) Work one-on-one with a career coach.
+3) Apply for our Job Search Accelerator.
 Learn more and apply here.